splunk/observability-workshop/content/en/scenarios/optimize_end_user_experiences/3-advanced-synthetics/5-advanced-settings.md

 ---
-title: 1.5 Advanced Settings
+title: Advanced Test Settings
+linkTitle: 5.
+Advanced Settings
 weight: 5
 ---

 Click on **Advanced**, these settings are optional and can be used to further configure the test.

 {{% notice note %}}
-In the case of this workshop, we will **not** be using any of these settings as this is for informational purposes only.
+In the case of this workshop, we will **not** be using any of these settings; this is for informational purposes only.
 {{% /notice %}}

 ![Advanced Settings](../../_img/advanced-settings.png)